mathandphysics/voidstar/README.md

 # `void*`
 ## A Real-Time Black Hole Ray Tracer

 `void*` is a real-time black hole ray tracer.
-Fly around and observe a black hole with accretion disk from any angle against the background of the Milky Way galaxy.
+Fly around and observe a black hole with accretion disk against the background of the Milky Way galaxy.

 ### Screenshots